 You can ask a court for an injunction, compensation or both if a landlord has illegally evicted you.

-You cannot get an injunction to get back into your home if it has already been rented to other tenants.
+You can't get an injunction to get back into your home if it has already been rented to other tenants.

-You might be able to get free or low cost legal help to take your landlord to court.
+Legal aid could help if you have been illegally evicted or are facing harassment.
+You may able to get free or low-cost legal help to take your landlord to court.

 Use Shelter's directory to find an advice centre in your local area.